When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 Technical stitches and assembly sequence

-The Taika dress is designed for the intermediate / medium level.
+The Taika dress is designed for intermediate / average level.

-I find it quite straightforward as there are no very interesting technical stitches that I detail in the assembly sequence.
+I find it quite straightforward since there are no very interesting technical stitches that I detail in the assembly sequence.

 The most difficult part will be making the button placket.